SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Add `Missile chance multiplier = X` in the Thing definition.
 - Has no effect on complevels less than MBF24.

+#### Crush frame

+- Sets the state for the thing to jump to if it's a corpse and has been crushed.
+- A value of 0 defaults to `S_GIBS`, which is equivalent to 895.
+- Add `Crush frame = X` in the Thing definition.
+- `X` represents a frame number.

 ## Frames

 #### Frame Flags